rumbler/rumbler-portfolio/docs/GIT_WORKFLOW.md

 # 🔄 Git Workflow

-This document describes the Git practices adopted in this project.
+This document describes the Git practices adopted in this project, following GitHub Flow.

 ## 🌳 Main Branches

 ### `main`

-- 🚫 Production branch
+- 🚫 Pre-production (release) branch
-- Always stable and ready for deployment
+- Always stable and ready for final testing
 - Protected: no direct commits allowed
-- Receives merges only from `development` branch
+- Receives merges only from `development` via Pull Request
+- Generates RC tags automatically after each merge
-- Where version tags are created
+- Base for production tags creation

 ### `development`

-- 🌱 Development branch
+- 🌱 Development and staging branch
 - Integration environment
 - Receives feature branch merges
-- Testing environment
 - Base for new features
+- Automatic deployment to staging environment

 ## 📝 Temporary Branches